Sam-Gold-See/Puzzle-Game/README.md

 3. Provide text fields for entering username and password.
 4. Click to toggle password visibility.
 5. After verifying the input information, add the user information to the user database.
+6. Store user information to the local file.
-6. Clear the text fields.
+7. Clear the text fields.
-7. Button feedback animation.
+8. Button feedback animation.
-8. Navigate to the login interface.
+9. Navigate to the login interface.

 ### Game Interface: